ctu-mrs/ctu-mrs.github.io/docs/20-installation/10-native-installation.md

 sudo apt install ros-jazzy-mrs-uav-system-full
 ```

-### 4. Set Zenoh to be the used RMW implementation.
+### 4. Set Zenoh to be the used RMW implementation

 The Zenoh RMW is used by default in our example simulation sessions.
 Add to `~/.bashrc` (`~/.zshrc`):